Welcome to the Christian Research Association NZ Website

 The prevailing narrative about church life in New Zealand often points toward simple, steady decline.
 But does this story tell the whole truth?
 The most comprehensive recent data—the 2023 Church Life Survey of 20,357 church attendees—paints a far more nuanced and fascinating picture of transformation, not just decline.
 This landmark survey reveals a community grappling with profound demographic shifts, evolving priorities, and surprising pockets of vitality.
 This article explores the five most surprising and impactful takeaways that are shaping the future of faith in New Zealand.

-The post Key facts about the U.S. Black population appeared first on Pew Research Center.
+The post Email Newsletters as a Source of News appeared first on Pew Research Center.

-The post Americans are divided on next steps for U.S. in Venezuela appeared first on Pew Research Center.
+The post Which U.S. religious groups are most highly educated? appeared first on Pew Research Center.

-The post A Year Into Trump’s Second Term, Americans’ Views of the Economy Remain Negative appeared first on Pew Research Center.
+The post What Makes People Proud of Their Country? appeared first on Pew Research Center.

-The post Video: How do young adults get their news? appeared first on Pew Research Center.
+The post 6 facts about national pride in the U.S. appeared first on Pew Research Center.

-The post Few Americans support Trump’s proposed takeover of Greenland appeared first on Pew Research Center.
+The post How Americans view key members of the Trump administration appeared first on Pew Research Center.

-The post If the U.S. had 100 people: Charting Americans’ religious beliefs and practices appeared first on Pew Research Center.
+The post Religious Diversity Around the World appeared first on Pew Research Center.

 Copyright © 2026 Christian Research Association of New Zealand - All rights reserved